 According to experts, doll play can be very therapeutic.
 They allow children to work through fears of everyday activities, like having their hair washed.
 Bringing a trusted toy friend into the bath, and having the child participate in washing the doll’s hair can often alleviate fears a little, and sometimes just a bit of courage is enough for a little girl to face that fear head-on.

 This form of pretend play also extends into just plain old bath time as well.
 Mermaids swim around in an imaginary underwater world, sometimes leaving their sea home to adventure on land.
-On the surface, it sounds like an ordinary bath time activity, but underneath, the child is engaging in imaginative and dramatic play, which spurs on social and language development.
+On the surface, it sounds like an ordinary bath time activity, but underneath, the child uses mermaid bath dolls to engage in imaginative and dramatic play, which spurs on social and language development.

 Bath toys, such as mermaid dolls for the bath, can also help small children understand their physical world as well.
 Most importantly, they learn how toys float or sink, and they become familiar with the properties of water and how they can manipulate it.
 They also learn that, if they existed in reality, mermaids are swimmers.
 They watch how the doll’s hair flows underwater, and how her powerful fins can push water and propel her around.

 There were a few different considerations I kept in mind when I was looking for mermaid dolls suitable for bath time.
 I have a general set of criteria I stick to when I choose a doll to include on one of my lists, like how entertaining I think it would be, but when you add to bath water, other concerns such as cleanliness and mold come to the forefront.
 As long as you take reasonable precautions, any of the lovely mermaids in this list would be suitable for use at bath time.

 A: It's best to rinse each doll off after every bath, and make sure to drain any pieces that hold water.
 Let dry completely before using it again.
 Clean regularly!